vanderaj/gaiabb/source/class/sendgrid-php/USAGE.md

 **This endpoint allows you to perform a search on all of your Marketing Campaigns recipients.**

-field_name:
+fieldName:

 * is a variable that is substituted for your actual custom field name from your recipient.
 * Text fields must be url-encoded.
 Date fields are searchable only by unix timestamp (e.g. 2/2/2015 becomes 1422835200)
-* If field_name is a 'reserved' date field, such as created_at or updated_at, the system will internally convert your epoch time to a date range encompassing the entire day.
+* If fieldName is a 'reserved' date field, such as created_at or updated_at, the system will internally convert your epoch time to a date range encompassing the entire day.
 For example, an epoch time of 1422835600 converts to Mon, 02 Feb 2015 00:06:40 GMT, but internally the system will search from Mon, 02 Feb 2015 00:00:00 GMT through Mon, 02 Feb 2015 23:59:59 GMT.